Omicron outbreak: Ambulance crews face record callouts - some waiting up to 12 hours

 In Auckland, there were 40 job vacancies.
 Smith said they were confident they would be filled in six to 10 weeks but were anticipating the workload to peak in six to nine weeks.

-"We are experiencing the highest number of calls and the highest number of people needing an ambulance that I've seen in 24 years I've been with St John," Smith said.
+"We are experiencing the highest number of calls and the highest number of people needing an ambulance that I've seen in 24 years I've been with St John."

 Last month, the Herald revealed St John was investigating whether slow ambulance response contributed negatively to patient outcomes in 19 callouts this year.
 Two of those involved Auckland callouts where patients died at the scene.